GavinHuttley/MutationDiseqAnalysis/README.md

 `microbial-teop-synthetic` -> Generates synthetic alignments for the teop analyses.

-## Analysis of Drosophila sequences
+## Sampling of Drosophila sequences

 `dros-filter-alignments` -> Samples from alignments 3rd codon positions and other hard-coded sampling conditions.

-## Analysis of Fxy sequences
+## Sampling of Fxy sequences

-`fxy-align` -> Aligns the sequences from the 3 rodent genomes.
+The sequences from the 3 rodent genomes were aligned.
+The evaluation of alignment quality and the subsequent selection of alignments for further analysis was done using `nks/sample_fxy_introns.ipynb`.
+Selected alignments were written to `data/raw/fxy/introns/selected`.

 `fxy-filter-positions` -> Produces the alignments for analysis, filtering positions to exclude gaps etc..